Explaining the solubility of covalent compounds and miscible and immiscible liquids

 • For relatively non–polar molecules of low solubility you do get a 'reasonably' linear graph of concentration (x) versus partial pressure (y)

-• with the axis origin 0,0 and this corresponds to the equilibrium
+• For a graph with the axis origin 0,0 and this corresponds to the equilibrium

 • X(g) (c) doc b X(aq) where X is the gas dissolving in water.